TuplikF/Idksource/README.md

 This project is open-source.
 I would just like you to mention me (or our team) in your project.
-Thank you with regards Tuplik_F
+Thank you with regards TuplikF